Animal and Plant Health Inspection Service, USDA.

 One commenter stated that we needed to clarify whether stallions must be treated for CEM at quarantine facilities regardless of test results.

-As stated in § 93.301(e)(3)(i), upon completion of the test breeding, stallions must be treated for 5 consecutive days in accordance with paragraph (e)(3)(i)(A) of § 93.301, regardless of their test status.
+As stated in § 93.301(e)(3)(i), upon completion of the test breeding, stallions must be treated for 5 consecutive days in accordance with Start Printed Page 9579paragraph (e)(3)(i)(A) of § 93.301, regardless of their test status.
 If a test mare cultured for CEM shows positive results, then the stallion is treated again and retested.
 A stallion may be released from State quarantine only if all cultures and tests collected from test mares are negative for CEM and all cultures and tests collected from the stallion are negative for CEM.